Current Offerings -- Holyland Antiquities

 #9297: Early BRONZE AGE Holyland Oil Lamp 1,500 to 1,000 BC, Excellent Piece !!
 LARGE and DEEP for this type !!
 Historical Context: See above Historical Context Description: Open Cup style, Dark soiled

-coloring BUY NOW $169 plus shipping
+coloring SOLD $169 plus shipping

 |